sitesonix/emacs-prelude-personal/README.md

-n# emacs-prelude-personal
+# emacs-prelude-personal
-My personal configuration for Emacs Prelude using org-mode and org-babel-tangle.
+My personal configuration for Emacs Prelude.
+I use an org-mode init.org file and then use org-babel-tangle to create the .el.